-At a previous agency we worked on the Warner Home Video business.
-We found ourselves loving all of the data about this entertainment/CPG vertical.
+At a previous agency, we worked on the Warner Home Video business.
+We found ourselves loving all the data about this entertainment/CPG vertical.
 The latest analysis from Experian Simmons and PriceGrabber caught our eye.
 Americans who rush to theaters to catch the latest movies when they are released are more likely than other moviegoers to buy and rent DVDs of hit movies and TV shows.

 The research, which examined specific characteristics of moviegoers and their relationship with movie and TV-show DVDs, finds that those who watch new movies on opening weekend or within the first two weeks of theater release have higher index scores and are more likely than average moviegoers (to buy or rent new DVD releases and TV shows.
 On the other hand, they also are less likely than the average moviegoer to buy or rent classic or “other” types of movies or shows.